What if I'm headed to Japan for the First Time?

 SECOND:

-Spend some time researching the major sites in Japan online - browse YouTube and Flickr and other places to get a sense of places like Toyko, Osaka, Kyoto, Hiroshima, Okinawa - because you are going to have to make some hard choices about where you are going to go.
+Spend some time researching the major sites in Japan online - browse YouTube and other places to get a sense of places like Tokyo, Osaka, Kyoto, Hiroshima, Okinawa - because you are going to have to make some hard choices about where you are going to go.
 This isn't going to be European Vacation - if you rush around Japan checking off boxes and moving from site to site without slowing down, stopping, enjoying the life, you might as well have just stayed home and watched YouTube clips and eaten sushi from 7-11.

 You really should not plan to spend less than 3 days in a particular city, and the trip will be more meaningful every day that you can spend there, so budget your time as generously as possible and try to stay put in one place if you can.